 "we received a request to authorize treatment for your child with an out of network provider, Dr. Catherine Hart at Cincinnati Children's Hospital.
 We did not approve the request for authorization because out of network services are not a covered benefit when services are available within your plan.
 This service can be provided by one of the following in network providers...."
+89. On October 15, 2020, Dr. Carlin's office filed an appeal on behalf of the CHARGE Center.

-- 89. On October 15, 2020, Dr. Carlin's office filed an appeal on behalf of W.B. requesting that the CMS Plan overturn its denial and authorize treatment at the CHARGE Center. - 90.
-Dr. Carlin's office responded to the CMS Plan denial and, specifically, its finding that W.B. can be served by individual in-network providers by stating:
+W.B. requesting that the CMS Plan overturn its denial and authorize treatment at specifically, its finding that W.B. can be served by individual in-network providers by stating: